 Now that you know the rules, here is the technique for ironing a long segment of film.
 There is a specific pattern that my iron follows for my best results.
 I’m sure other guys do other things, but this is the way I do it.
 Let’s say I’m ironing an edge that’s facing away from my body, and I’m starting at the left edge and working my way to the right.
 My first stroke is going to have the iron move away from my body and slightly to the left.
 I’ll hold it flat on the wing so the film is stuck all the way to the edge, and I should be able to see the sharp outline of the edge through the film.
 Then I move about 2 or 3 inches to the right and repeat the stroke away from myself and to the left.
 That’s right, I stroke the iron back towards the part I already sealed.
 As you can imagine, if I were moving the iron away from myself (toward the edge) and to the right, when I come back for the next stroke I will be on an unsealed portion with a sealed stripe outboard of it.
 So I always slant back toward the side I started on.
 I don’t do videos on this site, just photos, so go back and read slowly so you can get exactly what I’m talking about.

 Check out this photo of me finishing the trailing edge on the Q-Tee wing.
 Imagine that I started at the left corner and moved my iron down and to the left.
 Then I move to the right and slide the iron down and to the left again, and so on until I reach the opposite end of the line.

-Next I’ll show you how to do the subsequent pieces of film and get this wing finished.
+In Part 2 I’ll show you how to do the subsequent pieces of film and get this wing finished.